Credit cards: navigating the crossroads of virtualization

 Their operation, however, is essentially the same as when paying with a traditional card.
 It is based on generating a unique transaction number (called a token).
 This allows us to protect the original card number from interception.
 Even if there is a data leak at a payment intermediary (non-bank), which unfortunately happens quite often, our money will be safe.
 A virtual credit card also gives customers the ability to set spending limits or block it without affecting their creditworthiness.
 But there’s a catch: encouraged by the lack of a physical carrier, customers expect to get a virtual credit card from their bank “on the spot”.
 But as it turns out, it’s not that simple as account opening.

-Virtual cards: virtualization of back-office processes is the missing link
+Virtual card calls for virtual back-office processes aka the missing link

 From a formal perspective, a virtual card is the same product as any physical card.
 It is subject to precisely the same (very real) verification rules as a traditional one.
 Credit card issuers have in place a complex and multi-staged process (usually taking 2 to 3 weeks) – after all, we’re talking about the issuance of a payment instrument, not account opening.